alaahaidar/PageTextAnalyzer/replit.md

 ## Overview

 This is a Python-based web scraping application that extracts visible text content from web pages and filters out Polish text content.
 The application identifies the language of text snippets and displays non-Polish text in an HTML table format.
-It's designed as a command-line tool that can either accept a URL as an argument or prompt the user for input.
+It now features both a command-line interface and a modern web interface with URL input field and "Check" button for easy analysis.

 ## User Preferences